10 Vietnamese Specialties Worthy of Royalty

-1. Banh Phu The (Husband and wife pie):
+1. Banh Phu The (Husband and Wife Pastry)

 Being the homeland of the Ly dynasty, Dinh Bang (which belongs to Tu Son, Bac Ninh province) is often seen as a royal origin.
 This is also where one such specialty comes from.
 The husband-and-wife pies later on follow the royal families to the new capital of Hue.
 As the name suggests, these don’t come as individuals but in pair.
 Wrapped in dried banana leaves, the yellow pies shine brightly in contrast with the brown of the leaves.
 The rice in turn wraps around a core of a mixture of finely grinded green beans, sugar, and sometimes coconut shreds.
 Its sweetness is meant to symbolize the love of the couple.